edbennett/lattice_workflow_survey/README.md

 This repository contains the results of a survey on software workflows and open science in lattice field theory conducted in 2022 by Andreas Athenodorou, Ed Bennett, Julian Lenz, and Elli Papadopolou.
 These data were collected using [LimeSurvey][limesurvey], and were first presented in [a talk at Lattice 2022 by Andreas Athenodorou][lattice2022-talk].

-The analysis is based on Julian Lenz's [LimeSurvey CSV parser](parser).
+The analysis is based on Julian Lenz's [LimeSurvey CSV parser][parser].

 ## Data
 The data are included in `survey-results-redacted.csv`, with `;` delimiting fields, and `%%%` separating question codes from question texts in column headings.